What’s the Good Battery For Cold Weather?

 • Are lithium batteries better than alkaline in cold weather?

 Lithium batteries are generally better suited for cold weather than alkaline batteries.
-They have superior performance and reliability, maintaining their power output even in freezing temperatures.
+They have superior performance and reliability and maintain their power output even in freezing temperatures.

 avatar